nielsmouthaan/SecureNSUserDefaults/README.md

 ## Contact

-If you have questions or suggestions, visit [www.nielsmouthaan.nl](http://nielsmouthaan.nl/who-am-i/) and use the contact form to contact me.
+If you have questions or suggestions, feel free to contact me via [Twitter](https://twitter.com/nielsmouthaan).

 ## Acknowledgements
 * Uses [CocoaSecurity](https://github.com/kelp404/CocoaSecurity) for encrypting/decrypting data.

 ## License (MIT)
-Copyright (c) 2013 Niels Mouthaan
+Copyright (c) 2016 Niels Mouthaan

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal